 The concept of ऋण: ṛiṇ – the debts of Human Life

 The fulfillment of human birth comes within the consequence of cosmic order (cosmic logic, also called Rita).
 In the unfolding of cosmic logic, one of the natural consequences of life is the utilization of universal materials.
-For example, the light of the sun, the matter of space and so on.
-Ancient philosophy of Hinduism teaches that the utilization of cosmic/universal materials to meet our life’s requirements incurs a debt towards these cosmic materials.
-Thus, our “debt” is towards these forces that provided for our creation and sustenance and such reasonable conscious servicing of this debt allows for easy passage through the challenges of life and to the after life.
+For example, the light of the sun, the matter of space, and so on.
+The ancient philosophy of Hinduism teaches that the utilization of cosmic/universal materials to meet our life’s requirements incurs a debt towards these cosmic materials.
+Thus, our “debt” is towards these forces that provided for our creation and sustenance and such reasonable conscious servicing of this debt allows for easy passage through the challenges of life and to the afterlife.

-A person who is has freed himself from these debts is said to be जायमानो Jaayamaano, twice born.
-The Bhagwat Puraana, the Manu Smriti, the Bhagwad Gita and other scriptures, all speaks to the efforts required on the concepts of these “debts”.
+A person who has freed himself from these debts is said to be जायमानो Jaayamaano, twice-born.
+The Bhagvat Puraana, the Manu Smriti, the Bhagwad Gita, and other scriptures, all speak to the efforts required on the concepts of these “debts”.

-The Taittireeya Samhita and the Shatapatha Braahmana altogether gives a total of five such debts to which conscious dedication are advised.
+The Taittireeya Samhita and the Shatapatha Braahmana altogether give a total of five such debts to which conscious dedication is advised.
 These are देव ऋण:, ऋषि ऋण:, पितृ ऋण:, नृ ऋण:, भूत ऋण.
-Various texts are quoted here:

 जायमानो वै ब्राह्मणस्त्रिभिर् ऋणवा जायते